FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

-\paragraph{Financial Numeric Identification (FinNI).} The first subtask of \textsc{FinTagging} focuses on identifying numerical values in a financial document and assigning each a coarse-grained value data type.
+The first subtask of \textsc{\fintagging} focuses on identifying numerical values in a financial document and assigning each a coarse-grained value data type.
 This corresponds to detecting the \texttt{Fact} and \texttt{Type} components of each triplet $\{\texttt{Fact}, \texttt{Type},\texttt{Tag}\}$ defined in the overall task.
+We formalize this subtask as a mapping: